wundergraph/cosmo/rfc/custom-modules-v1.md

 	Client *http.Client
 }

-var _ SubgraphHooks = (*MyModule)(nil)

 func (m *MyModule) Provision(ctx *core.ModuleContext) error {
 	// Register your custom HTTP client as the transport for subgraph requests
 	// Can only be done in the provision method.
-If a second module tries to register a transport, an error is returned
+If a second module tries to register a transport,
-	// because the behavior is undefined.
+	// an error is returned because the behavior is undefined.

 	ctx.RegisterOriginTransport(&http.Transport{})
 	return nil